-USC is one of 44 institutions across Australia participating in the Science in Australia Gender Equity (SAGE) Pilot of the Athena SWAN Charter (UK) in Australia.
-The Athena SWAN Charter is an evaluation and accreditation program that works toward enhancing gender equity in Science, Technology, Engineering, Mathematics and Medicine (STEMM), and is governed by ten principles that encourage Institutions to ensure that women from diverse background, as well as under-represented groups, are best positioned to reach their full potential:
+USC is one of 45 institutions across Australia participating in the Science in Australia Gender Equity (SAGE) Pilot of the Athena SWAN Charter (UK) in Australia.
+The Athena SWAN Charter is an evaluation and accreditation program that works toward enhancing gender equity in Science, Technology, Engineering, Mathematics and Medicine (STEMM), and is governed by ten principles that encourage Institutions to ensure that women from diverse backgrounds, as well as under-represented groups, are best positioned to reach their full potential:

 - We acknowledge that academia cannot reach its full potential unless it can benefit from the talents of all.

 - We commit to advancing gender equality in academia, in particular addressing the loss of women across the career pipeline and the absence of women from senior academic, professional and support roles.

 - We commit to addressing unequal gender representation across academic disciplines and professional and support functions.
 In this we recognise disciplinary differences including the particularly high loss rate of women in STEMM.